boostorg/hana/doc/tutorial.md

 container          | description
 :----------------- | :----------
 <code>[tuple](@ref boost::hana::tuple)</code>                       | General purpose index-based heterogeneous sequence with a fixed length.
 Use this as a `std::vector` for heterogeneous objects.
-<code>[Optional](@ref boost::hana::Optional)</code>                 | Represents an optional value, i.e. a value that can be empty.
+<code>[optional](@ref boost::hana::optional)</code>                 | Represents an optional value, i.e. a value that can be empty.
 This is a bit like `std::optional`, except that the emptiness is known at compile-time.
 <code>[map](@ref boost::hana::map)</code>                           | Unordered associative array mapping (unique) compile-time entities to arbitrary objects.
 This is like `std::unordered_map` for heterogeneous objects.
 <code>[set](@ref boost::hana::set)</code>                           | Unordered container holding unique keys that must be compile-time entities.
 This is like `std::unordered_set` for heterogeneous objects.
 <code>[Range](@ref boost::hana::Range)</code>                       | Represents an interval of compile-time numbers.
 This is like `std::integer_sequence`, but better.